bparikh99/rasa_nlu-covid19-Bot/README.md

 # rasa_nlu
-created a basic chatbot in rasa nlu
+created a basic chatbot in rasa nlu for covid 19
 # About rasa

 rasa is open source conversational AI Bot with Natural Langauge Understaning